 If possible, we want to help in cases where diseases are immediately life-threatening and alternatives for treatment are either absent completely or have been exhausted.
 That’s why if one of our medicines has shown what appears to be a favorable benefit/risk profile in an indication and access to clinical trials is not possible, Merck may create an Expanded Access Program (EAP).

 Merck has a history of creating EAPs for promising products where there is a significant unmet need.
 Our first major EAP was for Crixivan in 1995, one of the first HIV protease inhibitors.
-We have now started an EAP for pembrolizumab , our investigational anti-PD-1 immunotherapy, for patients with advanced melanoma who have been previously treated with ipilimumab or, if indicated, a BRAF inhibitor.
+Most recently, we created an EAP for pembrolizumab, Merck’s anti-PD-1 antibody, for patients with advanced melanoma who have been previously treated with ipilimumab or, if indicated, a BRAF inhibitor.
+The program is still available outside of the U.S., but is no longer available in the U.S. now that the medicine has been approved here.

 We are committed to helping as many people with serious, life-threatening illnesses, who might benefit from our medicines, as quickly as we can, and as fairly as we can.
 It’s important to me that patients and their families understand the seriousness of our commitment and that every decision we make is based on one foundational question: what is the right thing to do for patients?